RoxasShadow/sottolio/README.md

 FAQ
 ===
-**Q**: I can't see one or more assets (girls, images, sounds or whatever)

-*R*: This is a well known bug.
+**Q**: I can't see one or more assets (girls, images, sounds or whatever) *R*: This is a well known bug.
 Please refresh the page.

+**Q**: I have problems with $browser (with $browser != Firefox) *R*: Currently Fiefox is the only stable browser where sottolio runs correctly.
+This definitely is considered a well known bug.